uasal/uasal_development_guide/_sources/git/uasal_lfs.rst.txt

      https://USERNAME:PERSONAL_ACCESS_TOKEN@github.com

-Cloning a repo with git-lfs
+Cloning a repo with Git LFS
 ---------------------------

 **You need to be connected to the vpn / on the UofA network**